BlueBlue7891/obs-zoom-to-mouse-with-motion-blur/readme.md

 1. Download the `obs-zoom-to-mouse-motion-blur.lua` script file
 2. Place it in your OBS scripts folder:
-   - Windows: `%APPDATA%\obs-studio\scripts`
+   - Windows: `C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts`
-   - macOS: `~/Library/Application Support/obs-studio/scripts`
-   - Linux: `~/.config/obs-studio/scripts`
-3. Restart OBS Studio
-4. Go to Tools → Scripts and add the script
+3. Go to Tools → Scripts and add the script
-5. Configure your source and settings in the script properties
+4. Configure your source and settings in the script properties

 ## ⚙️ Configuration